 - 1 handful of baby cherry tomatoes

 - Whip out your spiral slicer!
-(Carefully though, the blades are sharp.)
+(Carefully, though, the blades are sharp.)

 - Follow directions according to the slicer in order to turn your zucchini into spaghetti strands.
-For the Joyce Chen one that I use/love, I cut the ends off the zucchinis, then I cut each zucchini in half so you have shorter lengths to work with.
+For the Joyce Chen one that I use/love, I cut the ends off the zucchinis, then I cut each zucchini in half, so you have shorter lengths to work with.
 I like my spaskinny to include the zucchini skin, but feel free to peel yours if you so prefer.

-- Combine basil, walnuts, garlic, lemon juice, olive oil, sea salt, and black pepper in a food processor until mixture becomes a beautiful pesto sauce.
+- Combine basil, walnuts, garlic, lemon juice, olive oil, sea salt, and black pepper in a food processor until the mixture becomes a beautiful pesto sauce.

 - Using your hands, lightly mix the spakinny and the pesto until evenly distributed.